Bosnia and Herzegovina

 Are you planning to visit Bosnia and Herzegovina?
 Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Bosnia and Herzegovina.

-- You don't need a power plug adapter in Bosnia and Herzegovina, when living in Turkey.
+- You need a power plug adapter in Bosnia and Herzegovina, when living in the United States of America.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.